pimalaya/comodoro/README.md

 5. Work time (25 min)
 6. Long break time (15 min)

-Hooks can be set up for each period, to integrate any kind of workflow.
+The timer uses Unix sockets.
+Clients who connect to it receive the timer in real time.
+This way, the timer can be integrated in all kind of workflow.

 ## Installation